ibm-cloud-docs/cloud-activity-tracker/reference/at_cli_cloud.md

 <dl>
 <dt>Session ID</dt>
-<dd>ID of the session that you want to delete. <br>You can use the `bx cf at session list` command to get all the active session IDs.</dd>
+<dd>ID of the session that you want to delete. <br>You can use the `bx at session list` command to get all the active session IDs.</dd>
 </dl>

 **Example**